Cahaba River Society comments to EPA regarding “Dirty Water Rule”

 - The Proposed Rule imperils drinking water quality, supply, and cost for Alabamians who rely on having a clean, healthy drinking water, by excluding all ephemeral and potentially some or all intermittent streams that are headwaters of surface drinking water sources, such as the Cahaba River.

 You too can submit your comments.
 If thousands of concerned Southerners like you weigh in, we can show our elected leaders that we will not stand for putting our waterways and communities at risk.
-Visit www.ProtectSouthernWater.org to make your voice heard.Tags: Dirty Water Rule, WOTUS
+Visit www.ProtectSouthernWater.org to make your voice heard.Tags: Clean Water Act, Dirty Water Rule, Waters of the US, WOTUS